Lino-DC/SDLC/README.md

 ### What does AppSec SSDLC look like
 - The objective is to ensure that secure software development and design principles are implemented and tested early and during all development stages.
-This approach allows Datacom to minimize the attack surface area whilst establishing security measures by default and applying the principle of “defense in depth”.
+This approach allows you to minimize the attack surface area whilst establishing security measures by default and applying the principle of “defense in depth”.

 ![SSDLC-AppSec](./SSDLCProcess.png)